saltstack/salt/doc/topics/best_practices.rst

         - match: compound
         - emacs

-It's simple to see through these examples how the top file provides users with power, but when used incorrectly it can lead to confusing configurations.
+It is clear to see through these examples how the top file provides users with power, but when used incorrectly it can lead to confusing configurations.
 This is why it is important to understand that the top file for pillar is not used for variable definitions.

 Each sls file within the /srv/pillar/ directory should correspond to the states which it matches.
 This would mean that the apache pillar file should contain data relevant to apache.
-Structuring our files in this way once again ensures modularity, and creates a consistant understanding throughout our Salt environment.
+Structuring files in this way once again ensures modularity, and creates a consistent understanding throughout our Salt environment.
 Users can expect that pillar variables found in an apache state will live inside of an apache pillar: